Cold Weather Best Practices

 To ensure that Model S provides you with the best ownership experience possible in harsh cold weather conditions, follow these best practices.

 When snow and ice accumulate on your vehicle, moving parts, such as the door handles, windows, mirrors, and wipers can freeze in place.
-To achieve maximum range and performance, it is helpful to warm the cabin and Battery before you leave.
+To achieve maximum range and performance, it is helpful to warm the cabin and Battery before driving.
 There are several ways to do so:

 - Touch Schedule, available on both the charging and climate control screens, to set a time when you want your vehicle to be ready to drive (see Scheduled Charging and Scheduled Departure).